 This Annual Report on Form 10-K of The Macerich Company (the "Company") contains or incorporates statements that constitute forward-looking statements within the meaning of the federal securities laws.
 Any statements that do not relate to historical or current facts or matters are forward-looking statements.
-You can identify some of the forward-looking statements by the use of forward-looking words, such as "may," "will," "could," "should," "expects," "anticipates," "intends," "projects," "predicts," "plans," "believes," "seeks," "estimates," "scheduled" and variations of these words and similar expressions.
+You can identify some of the forward-looking statements by the use of forward-looking words, such as "may," "will," "could," "expects," "anticipates," "projects," "projects," "projects," "plans," "believes," "seeks," "estimates," "scheduled" and variations of these words and similar expressions.
 Statements concerning current conditions may also be forward-looking if they imply a continuation of current conditions.
 Forward-looking statements appear in a number of places in this Form 10-K and include statements regarding, among other matters:

-- expectations regarding the Company's growth; - the Company's beliefs regarding its acquisition, redevelopment, development, leasing and operational activities and opportunities, including the performance and financial stability of its retailers; - the Company's acquisition, disposition and other strategies; - regulatory matters pertaining to compliance with governmental regulations; - the Company's capital expenditure plans and expectations for obtaining capital for expenditures; - the Company's expectations regarding income tax benefits; - the Company's expectations regarding its financial condition or results of operations; and - the Company's expectations for refinancing its indebtedness, entering into and servicing debt obligations and entering into joint venture arrangements.
+- expectations regarding the Company's growth; - · the Company's beliefs regarding its acquisition, redevelopment, development, leasing and operational activities and opportunities, including the performance and financial stability of its retailers; - · the Company's acquisition, disposition and other strategies; - regulatory matters pertaining to compliance with governmental regulations; - the Company's capital expenditure plans and expectations for obtaining capital for expenditures; - the Company's expectations regarding income tax benefits; - · the Company's expectations regarding its financial condition or results of operations; and - · the Company's expectations for refinancing its indebtedness, entering into and servicing debt obligations and entering into joint venture arrangements.

-Stockholders are cautioned that any such forward-looking statements are not guarantees of future performance and involve risks, uncertainties and other factors that may cause actual results, performance or achievements of the Company or the industry to differ materially from the Company's future results, performance or achievements, or those of the industry, expressed or implied in such forward-looking statements.
-Such factors include, among others, general industry, as well as national, regional and local economic and business conditions, which will, among other things, affect demand for retail space or retail goods, availability and creditworthiness of current and prospective tenants, anchor or tenant bankruptcies, closures, mergers or consolidations, lease rates, terms and payments, interest rate fluctuations, availability, terms and cost of financing and operating expenses; adverse changes in the real estate markets including, among other things, competition from other companies, retail formats and technology, risks of real estate development and redevelopment, acquisitions and dispositions; the continuing adverse impact of the novel coronavirus ("COVID-19") on the U.S., regional and global economies and the financial condition and results of operations of the Company and its tenants; the liquidity of real estate investments, governmental actions and initiatives (including legislative and regulatory changes); environmental and safety requirements; and terrorist activities or other acts of violence which could adversely affect all of the above factors.
+Stockholders are cautioned that any such forward-looking statements are not guarantees of future performance and involve risks, uncertainties and other factors that may cause actual results, performance or achievements of the Company or the industry, to differ materially from the Company's future results, performance or achievements, or those of the industry, expressed or implied in such forward-looking statements.
+Such factors include, among others, general industry, as well as national, regional and local economic and business conditions, which will, among other things, affect demand for retail space or retail goods, availability and creditworthiness of current and prospective tenants, anchor or tenant bankruptices, closures, mergers or consolidations, lease rates, terms and payments, interest rate fluctuations, availability, terms and cost of financing and operating expenses; adverse changes in the real estate markets including, among other things, competition from other companies, retail formats and technology, risks of real estate development and redevelopment, acquisitions and dispositions; the continuing adverse impact of the coronavirus ("COVID-19") on the U.S., regional and global economies and the financial condition and results of operations of the Company and its tenants; the liquidity of real estate investments, governmental actions and initiatives (including legislative and regulatory changes); environmental and safety requirements; and terrorist activities or other acts of violence which could adversely affect all of the above factors.
 You are urged to carefully review the disclosures we make concerning these risks and other factors that may affect our business and operating results, including those made in "Item 1A.
 Risk Factors" of this Annual Report on Form 10-K, as well as our other reports filed with the Securities and Exchange Commission ("SEC"), which disclosures are incorporated herein by reference.
-You are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date of this document.
-The Company does not intend, and undertakes no obligation, to update any forward-looking information to reflect events or circumstances after the date of this document or to reflect the occurrence of unanticipated events, unless required by law to do so.
+You are cautioned not to place undue reliance on these forward-looking statements, which s